 Ella is a small city located in the Badulla District of Uva Province.
-Enclosed by wilderness, dotted with tea plantations, and home to gorgeous waterfalls, I would definitely recommend visiting Ella in Sri Lanka because it will transport you away from your busy schedule and help you relax.
+Enclosed by wilderness, dotted with tea plantations, and home to gorgeous waterfalls, I would recommend visiting Ella in Sri Lanka because it will transport you away from your busy schedule and help you relax.

-If you are planning to visit this lovely, rather tiny town, below is a list of activities you can do here, including the best places to visit in Ella.
+If you are planning to visit this lovely, relatively tiny town, below is a list of activities you can do here, including the best places to visit in Ella.
 Pick and choose what appeals the most to you and best fits into your schedule and budget.
 For budget-conscious travellers, you can travel Asia cheap by visiting Sri Lanka!

-Whatever you decide to do in the end doesn't really matter as long as you include Ella on your Sri Lanka itinerary as it's one of the best tourist destinations in Sri Lanka!
+Whatever you decide to do in the end doesn't matter as long as you include Ella on your Sri Lanka itinerary as it's one of the best tourist destinations in Sri Lanka!